 Our second response to the Elster problem is, in short, that the clear gains from economizing on cognitive effort may indeed support a general policy of doing the right thing, of not bothering to calculate whether each new situation constitutes a profitable opportunity to cheat.
 But, as the first response is less than fully satisfactory, so the same is true of the second.
 For if saving cognitive effort were people’s only motive for behaving well, they would see little reason not to cheat if someone else were to point out that the odds of being punished for cheating were sufficiently low in a specific instance.

-Consider a man who drives 45 minutes through heavy traffic to return a gallon of unneeded pesticide to an approved disposal facility.
-If he does this merely because it didn’t pay to calculate the odds of being caught disposing of it improperly, we would expect him to change his behavior if someone pointed out that government had no practical means of detecting when someone pours unwanted pesticides down his basement drain at midnight.
+Consider a man who drives for forty-five minutes through heavy traffic to return a gallon of unneeded pesticide to an approved disposal facility.
+If he does this merely because it didn’t pay to calculate the odds of being caught disposing of it improperly, we would expect him to change his behavior if someone pointed out that the government had no practical means of detecting when someone pours unwanted pesticides down his basement drain at midnight.
 Some might indeed respond in this way, but many others would be offended at the mere thought

-The habituation effect
+The Habituation Effect

 A third response to the Elster problem is the observation that if tradition is to be believed—in particular, a tradition of Aristotelian provenance—then simulating virtue in the way social esteem requires is likely to bring virtue into existence, making it a matter of second nature.
 In our terminology it is likely to habituate agents in the exercise of virtue.
 Generating a more or less autonomous disposition for virtuous behavior, it is likely to turn the virtue they simulate into a reality: to make the philotomos, the lover of honor, into a philagathos, a lover of good.